 Nebraska Assisted Living

-In Nebraska, there are 50 Assisted Living Facilities.
+In Nebraska there are 116 Assisted Living Facilities.
 We can help you find the best matches for your needs.

 Map of Nebraska Assisted Living Facilities

 Paying for Assisted Living in NebraskaRelief for assisted living costs are one of the benefits included in Nebraska’s Aged and Disability Waiver Program.
 The lower cost of daily living as compared to other states also helps to make assisted living in Nebraska a more affordable option for seniors.

 Overview of Nebraska Assisted LivingAs home to the world’s largest porch swing (in the city of Hebron), Nebraska is a natural choice for a peaceful retirement.
 This Great Plains state is a perfect location for the claustrophobic who shy away from being crowded into highly populated urban areas, as 89% of the cities in Nebraska house fewer than 3,000 people.
 In addition, it is projected that nearly 20% of Nebraska’s population will be senior citizens by the year 2025, so assisted living residents will find plenty of like-minded company.

 Assisted Living in Nebraska DefinedThe State of Nebraska defines assisted living as a “facility where shelter, food, and care are provided for remuneration for a period of more than 24 consecutive hours to four or more persons.”
 In addition, residents of assisted living in Nebraska must be provided with on-going activities designed to promote mental and physical well-being.
 Communities that offer assisted living in Nebraska have the option of including a special wing for Alzheimer’s residents if they agree to abide by the state’s Alzheimer’s Special Care Disclosure Act.
 However, an assisted living facility is distinctive from a nursing home because it cannot provide complex medical care.